tradle/why-hypercore/FAQ.md

 - IPFS has a human friendly IPNS naming system, which Hypercore currently lacks.
 - IPFS project has produced solid core libraries, like libp2p, solving many of the same issues as Hypercore's Hyperswarm.
 - IPFS has implementations in a number of languages, while Hypercore is only in JavaScript.
 Rust implementation was recently started and hopefully will lead to overall health of Hypercore, forcing better documented specs and more test-suits.
+- IPFS team runs a number of public servers that help make the network more usable.

 ### Why Hypercore is not yet mainstream?

 It is a fact that Hypercore is 7 years old and still has no runaway apps built on it.
 So what gives, if it is so amazing, and it is!
-Here is my take, aside from making a  P2P framework being super-hard:
+Here is my take, aside from a general statement that making a P2P framework work smoothly is super-hard:

 Many P2P apps struggle as they lack availability, durability and work in the unforgiving networking environments.